mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 # actor framework implementation
 * four components:
     * `Actor`
-        * determines the behavior of an actor
+        * determines the behaviour of an actor
     * `AbstractActor`
          * contains all the stuff that’s common to all actors
         * will be extended by business actors